-Traveling is easier today than ever before.
-Whether long-distance or luxury travel, it is important to choose the right means of transport, hotels or restaurants to compensate for the individual CO2 balance sheet.
+Traveling is easier than ever before.
+Whether long-distance or luxury travel, it is important to choose the right means of transport, hotels or restaurants in order to compensate for the individual CO2 balance

 Image by Unsplash

 Relaxation, the sun and the sea, this is what a successful holiday looks like for most people.
 But traveling has a big impact on our CO2 balance sheet.
 But completely renouncing discovering new cultures and broadening your horizons is also undesirable.

 We show you how you can reduce your ecological footprint and thus offset your carbon footprint.
 Living sustainably without a guilty conscience is also possible.

 This way you can compensate for your CO2 balance sheet